jul-des/DL-AtCM/README.md

 Next, download the ECG-FM pretrained model from the link shown above.
 We finetuned the mimic_iv_ecg_physionet_pretrained.pt model.

-Our finetuned models can be downloaded from "https://huggingface.co/jul-des/DL-AtCM"
+Our finetuned models will be made available via the UK Biobank, according to UK Biobank regulations.
+More details will be added in the near future

 ## Preprocessing